orientechnologies/orientdb-docs/OrientDB-REST.md

 This protocol uses the four methods of the HTTP protocol:

 - **GET**, to retrieve values from the database.
 It's idempotent that means no changes to the database happen.
 Remember that in IE6 the URL can be maximum of 2,083 characters.
-Other browsers supports major length, but if you want to stay compatible with all limit to 2,083 characters
+Other browsers supports longer URLs, but if you want to stay compatible with all limit to 2,083 characters
 - **POST**, to insert values into the database
 - **PUT**, to change values into the database
 - **DELETE**, to delete values from the database